paketo-buildpacks/dotnet-publish/README.md

-# Dotnet Build Cloud Native Buildpack
+# Dotnet Publish Cloud Native Buildpack

-The Dotnet Core Build CNB requires a set of buildpacks and then compiles the application that it has been given.
+The Dotnet Publish CNB requires a set of buildpacks and then compiles the application that it has been given.

 ## Integration

-The Dotnet Core Build CNB provides build dependency.
+The Dotnet Publish CNB provides build dependency.
 The build dependency can required by generating a [Build Plan TOML](https://github.com/buildpacks/spec/blob/master/buildpack.md#build-plan-toml) file that looks like the following: